suborbital/docs/README.md

 You can preview, use, and edit this repository locally using [Docusaurus](https://docusaurus.io/).
 We use Docusaurus v2 and you would need the below listed prerequisites installed locally to use the repository.
+Note: Docusaurus is automatically installed as a Nodejs module (see below).

 ## Prerequisites